This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Sirloin tip is a little less commonly used than the round steak cuts but still makes a great choice and is one of the best cuts of beef for jerky.

 It’s a little bit more expensive than top or bottom round, but you’re rewarded with a super tender, perfectly lean cut that makes some tasty jerky.
-A lot of beefyness comes through in the flavor of your jerky, and it’s receptive to seasonings and many different jerky recipes.
+A lot of beefiness comes through in the flavor of your jerky, and it’s receptive to seasonings and many different jerky recipes.

-Flank steak is a personal favorite of mine, and it’s a versatile cut that is delicious even when prepared in extremely different ways.
+Flank Steak is a personal favorite of mine, and it’s a versatile cut that is delicious even when prepared in extremely different ways.
 I use it most for fajitas and beef jerky – that should tell you something!

 Flank steak is a cut from the lower chest area of a steer, and may come with a little bit of interior marbling.
 It also might come with a little fat that needs to be trimmed before you start your jerky making process.